The Digital Cave

 Test shot at f/5.6

-One thing to note if you are used to shooting with 35mm cameras or larger DSLRs, is that the depth of field of Olympus (2x crop) cameras is abot 2 stops less than an equivalent full frame.
+One thing to note if you are used to shooting with 35mm cameras or larger DSLRs, is that the depth of field of Olympus (2x crop) cameras is abot 2 stops less than an equivalent full frame (Nikon DX is about 1 stop less DOF than full frame).
 This can be good or bad, depending on your shooting style.
 Regardless, I feel that it is important to show you about what you can expect when using this lens.

 The following shot is of my daughter's homemade toy robot, named Jungle.
 Jungle is about 2 meters from the camera in this shot, which is approximately the distance you would be when taking a 1/2 or 1/4 length portrait.